luyang00/ros_openvino_toolkit/README.md

 * Develop GUI based **configuration and management tools** (and monitoring and diagnose tools), in order to provide easy entry for end users to simplify their operation.

 # More Information
-* ros1 OpenVINO discription writen in Chinese: https://mp.weixin.qq.com/s/BgG3RGauv5pmHzV_hkVAdw
+* ros OpenVINO discription writen in Chinese: https://mp.weixin.qq.com/s/BgG3RGauv5pmHzV_hkVAdw